A new level of WDM: Detailed explanation of Ethernet colored light solution

 application

-Gray light is usually used in SDH (Synchronous Digital Hierarchy), IP and other networks, and is suitable for short-distance transmission scenarios
+Gray light is usually used in SDH (Synchronous Digital Hierarchy), IP, and other networks, and is suitable for short-distance transmission scenarios

 Colored light is widely used in OTN (Optical Transport Network) and other networks and is suitable for long-distance transmission scenarios.

-because colored light technology has significant advantages in transmission capacity, transmission distance, technical standards and compatibility, and application scenarios.
+The reason why colored light technology is chosen to apply colored light instead of gray light is mainly because colored light technology has significant advantages in transmission capacity, transmission distance, technical standards and compatibility, and application scenarios.
+These advantages make colored light technology one of the important technologies in the field of modern optical communications.

 3. Hirundo Ethernet all-optical 3.X solution